Making It In Michigan Conference and Trade Show returned to in-person format for 2023

-MSU Product Center hosts 14th annual conference on April 20, 2023.
+MSU Product Center hosted the 14th annual conference on April 20, 2023, at the Lansing Center.

-This year’s Making It In Michigan Conference and Trade Show will be held in Lansing, Michigan on April 20, 2023.
-The 14th annual conference is hosted by the Michigan State University Product Center and Michigan State University Extension.

-In addition, the MSU Product Center is excited to welcome as conference partners the Michigan Department of Agriculture and Rural Development (MDARD) and the Michigan Economic Development Corporation (MEDC).
+The 14th annual Making It In Michigan Conference and Trade Show was held at the Lansing Center in Lansing, Michigan, on April 20, 2023.
+The event was hosted by the Michigan State University Product Center and Michigan State University Extension, in partnership with the Michigan Department of Agriculture and Rural Development (MDARD) and the Michigan Economic Development Corporation (MEDC).

-As part of the conference, MDARD and MEDC Pure Michigan Business Connect will host a unique matchmaking opportunity for buyers and sellers.
-This program will bring together purchasers including grocers, retailers, distributors, institutional buyers, or anyone looking to procure Michigan-made food, with suppliers from around the state to connect in one-on-one virtual meetings, all with one common goal: to strengthen Michigan’s food supply chain.
+As part of the conference, MDARD and MEDC Pure Michigan Business Connect hosted a unique matchmaking opportunity for buyers and sellers.
+This program brought together purchasers including grocers, retailers, distributors, institutional buyers, and others looking to procure Michigan-made food, with suppliers from around the state connecting in one-on-one virtual meetings, all with one common goal: to strengthen Michigan’s food supply chain.